Discover more from The Wallfish Journal

 Cheese

-Bath Soft Cheese (Palmer Street Bottle, SFM at Boyle Cross, The Frome Independent), Godminster (The Somerset Deli), Homewood Cheeses (The Frome Independent, The Shop Next Door), Westcombe (Palmer Street Bottle, The Frome Independent), White Lake (SFM at The Frome Independent, SFM at Boyle Cross)
+Bath Soft Cheese (Palmer Street Bottle, SFM Boyle Cross, The Frome Independent), Homewood Cheeses (The Frome Independent, The Shop Next Door), Montgomery’s (The Cheese Lord), Westcombe (Palmer Street Bottle, The Frome Independent, The Cheese Lord, The Stores), White Lake (SFM Boyle Cross, Palmer Street Bottle, The Cheese Lord)

 Yoghurt